 Certificate of Excellence in Accountability Reporting

-In May 2019, the U.S. Department of State received the Certificate of Excellence in Accountability Reporting (CEAR) from the Association of Government Accountants (AGA) for its Fiscal Year 2018 Agency Financial Report.
+In August 2020, the U.S. Department of State received the Certificate of Excellence in Accountability Reporting (CEAR) from the Association of Government Accountants (AGA) for its Fiscal Year 2019 Agency Financial Report.
 The CEAR is the highest form of recognition in Federal Government management reporting.
 The CEAR Program was established by the AGA, in conjunction with the Chief Financial Officers Council, to further performance and accountability reporting.
-This represents the twelfth time the Department has won the CEAR award.
-The Department also received a Best-in-Class Award for its comprehensive enterprise risk management program description.
-In addition, the League of American Communications Professionals (LACP) awarded the Department’s AFR the Gold Award for excellence within its industry.
-The LACP also ranked the AFR in their Top 100 Reports Worldwide (ranking at 42nd overall from more than 6,000 entries).
+This represents the thirteenth time the Department has won the CEAR award.

 Section I: Management’s Discussion and Analysis